brandur/org/fragments/legacy-software.md

 take over maintenance of an open-source project) have to work in a codebase that we would consider to be "legacy", a term that we apply because in our minds it's not up to the same exacting standards that we would demand were we to build it again today.
-Most of us understand simultaneously though that this is a falsehood; poor quality software rarely got the way it is due to malicious intent or sheer incompetence by its original authors, but rather from slow degradation over time as it continued to accumulate new capabilities that
+Simultaneously though, most of us understand that this is a falsehood; poor quality software rarely got the way it is due to malicious intent or sheer incompetence by its original authors, but rather from slow degradation over time as it continued to accumulate new capabilities that